johannesschrott/mm-search-and-retrieval-submission1/README.md

 All features (.tsv files from moodle) as well as the database containing the similarities MUST be placed in the directory `data` on the top level of this repositiory.
 The file `constants.py` provides the possibility to look up the paths and some other constants and also allows adjusting them.
 Due to their size, all files in the `data` directory are NOT pushed to GitHub.
-The similarity database can be computed with the `main.py` file (see below how to do so) or can be obtained from us (please write an email; be aware that the size of the database is around 13 GB).
+The similarity database can be computed with the `main.py` file (see below how to do so) or can be obtained from us (please write an email; be aware that the size of the database is around 16 GB).
+Without the similarity database the web app does not work.

 ## How to run the project